aspizu/onyo/README.md

 ))
 ```

-onyo uses reference counting to automatically manage memory. onyo is dynamically typed. onyo uses a lisp-like syntax.
-The optional pre-compiler (Written in python) provides a "sane" alternative syntax.
+The onyo interpreter is written in C. onyo uses reference counting to automatically
+manage memory and is dynamically typed. onyo uses a lisp-like syntax but the optional
+compiler [`onyoc`](./onyoc) (Written in python) provides a "sane" alternative syntax and
+error-checking.

+## Usage

+Use `onyoc` to compile and run your programs.

+Running `onyoc -i heavy.onyo` will compile and execute your program.

+Running `onyoc -i heavy.onyo -o heavy.onyoc` will compile your program into a file.
+Which can be executed by the interpreter by running `onyo heavy.onyoc`.

 ## Install (From source)